FAQs

 Our goal is to give our ministry partners the very best support they can afford.

-Monthly billing also allows a church/ministry to have predictable costs and eliminates the need for them to manage hours.
+Value-based billing allows a church/ministry to have predictable costs and eliminates the need for them to manage hours.
 Churches/ministries love the fact that they can lock down a number in their budget, not worry about it fluctuating month to month, and have guaranteed results.
+Value-based contracts typically have a lower effective hourly rate.

 Q?

-What makes VMA different than any other virtual assistant company?
+What makes VMA different than any other virtual assistant companies?

 A.

+VMA is a company you can trust.
+We are not simply a group of solo virtual assistants working independently under a single name for marketing purposes.
+We started to serve pro bono in 2013, privately serving paid clients in 2014, and publicaly launching in December of 2014, we were the first christian virtual assistant company to exclusively serve churches and christian leaders.
 We love the church.
 Our virtual assistants serve in the local church and have the administrative and technical skillsets necessary not only to accomplish tasks, but also to add value.
 With years of experience and familiarity with proven best practices, our virtual assistants are much more than task completers.
 They are a seasoned team of people who bring with them years of experience in diverse ministry contexts.
+We can be trusted to care for your ministry and your call, like it's our own.

 Q?